Scafell Pike

-Scafell Pike forms part of the inactive Scafells volcano.
+Scafell Pike (/ˈskɔːfɛl/) is a hill in the Lake District region of Cumbria, England.
+It has an elevation of 978 m above sea level, making it the highest and the most prominent mountain in England.
+The mountain is part of the Scafell massif, an extinct volcano, and is one of the Southern Fells.

 Etymology and name history

 The name Scafell is believed by some to derive from the Old Norse skalli fjall, meaning either the fell with the shieling or the fell with the bald summit, and is first recorded in 1578 in the corrupted form Skallfield.

+Alternatively, Scafell means "the mountain of the scaw (or promontory)".
+This usage can be compared etymologically with, for example, Skaw, Unst.

-An alternative derivation is from the Old Norse "skagi", meaning a cape, headland, promontory or peninsula – so giving an etymology that aligns with Skaw in Shetland.
-It originally referred to Scafell, which neighbours Scafell Pike.
-What are now known as Scafell Pike, Ill Crag, and Broad Crag were collectively called either the Pikes (peaks) or the Pikes of Scawfell (see below regarding spelling); from many angles Scafell seems to be the highest peak, and the others were thus considered subsidiary to it.
+The name originally referred to Scafell, which neighbours Scafell Pike.
+What are now known as Scafell Pike, Ill Crag, and Broad Crag were collectively called either the Pikes (peaks) or the Pikes of Scawfell (see below regarding spelling); from many angles, Scafell seems to be the highest peak, and the others were thus considered subsidiary to it.
 The name Scawfell Pikes was adopted "by common consent" according to Jonathan Otley, shortly before the publication of the 4th edition of his guidebook in 1830.
 Up to this point, England's highest mountain (its status as such was not known until the early 1800s) did not have a name of its own; it was labelled Sca-Fell Higher Top by the Ordnance Survey in their initial work in Cumbria in the first decade of the 19th century.
 The newly developed name reported by Otley first appeared on a published Ordnance Survey map in 1865.

 Formerly the name was spelled Scawfell, which better reflects local pronunciation.
 This spelling has declined due to the Ordnance Survey's use of Scafell on their 1865 map and thereafter.